bossley9/dotfiles/.config/install/doc/nixos.md

   ```
   curl https://raw.githubusercontent.com/bossley9/dotfiles/master/.config/install/configuration.nix -o configuration.nix
   # edit variables as necessary
+  vim configuration.nix
-  sudo mv configuration.nix /etc/nixos/configuration.nix
+  mv configuration.nix /mnt/etc/nixos/configuration.nix
   ```
 - Then install the operating system.
+This may take a while.
+You will also be prompted for a root password.
   ```
-  # the installation will prompt you for a root password
   nixos-install
   ```
 - Shutdown the system.